-Featuring their hair straightener product, Braun banked on visual metaphor to show how it does the trick.
-The hair iron shows how it straightens the noodles from their curled up form inside the packaging.
+Featuring their hair straightener product, Braun banks on visual metaphor to show how it does the trick.
+The hair iron shows how it straightens the noodles from their curled-up form inside the packaging.
 It shows that Braun products can straighten even the curliest hair.

 At first glance, you’ll notice the small Tabasco bottle.
 But as you look at the image’s entirety, you can see that there’s a hose, nozzle, pin, and pressure gauge attached to it.
 The entire visual displays a fire extinguisher.

 This visual metaphor from Tabasco depicts how this small bottle can be extremely hot.
 The fire extinguisher illustrates how one might need it to put out the “fire,” or in other words, if they can’t handle the heat.

 This is a straightforward graphic that has a lot of significance behind it.
 It doesn’t take rocket science to create something brilliant.
 And Nivea knows how to play it cool with simplicity.